Personal Data Privacy – what we collect; how we collect and why we collect data about you

 - If we're discussing selling or transferring part or all of our business – the information may be transferred to prospective purchasers under suitable terms as to confidentiality – or if sold, to buyers who can continue to provide services to you;

-- If we're required to by law, or under any regulatory code or practise we follow, or if we are asked by any public or regulatory authority – for example, the Police; Ofgem or BEIS – or to defend any legal claims;
+- If we're required to by law, or under any regulatory code or practise we follow, or if we are asked by any public or regulatory authority – for example, the Police; Ofgem or DESNZ– or to defend any legal claims;

 - Your personal data may be shared if it is made anonymous and aggregated, as in such circumstances the information will cease to be personal data

-- If you have an account with us we may share information about you and your account (including details of any outstanding debt or borrowing) with the below credit reference agencies.
+- If you have a Residential and/or Small and medium-sized enterprises (SMEs) account with us we will share information about you and your account (including details of any outstanding debt or borrowing) with the below credit reference agencies.
 The identities of the credit reference agencies, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the credit reference agencies are explained in more detail in the Credit Reference Agency Information Notice (CRAIN).
 CRAIN is accessible from each of the three credit reference agencies by clicking on the CRAIN links below.

 - TransUnion (formerly Callcredit), Customer Relations, One Park Lane, LEEDS, LS3 1EP Phone: 0330 024 7574.
 Websites: Transunion, CRAIN.